I’ve struggled with suicidal ideation since about the age of 7/8. I remember the first time I threatened my mom that I would kill myself.

 My faith got me through a difficult first year of teaching, where almost everyday I contemplated jumping in front of train tracks to escape the inevitable pain I would face that day from broken children and administration that could not heal them.

-My faith got me through my second year of teaching when I thought I would my eyes would certainly turn into oceans from all the tears they held.
+My faith got me through my second year of teaching when I thought my eyes would certainly turn into oceans from all the tears they held.
 Surely I would get into a car accident if I kept crying this much and this hard on my way to work everyday.

 My faith got me through my third year of teaching when I contemplated getting into a car accident so I didn’t have to go to work; when my administration bullied me relentlessly….. when I got unjustly suspended and later fired.
 During my third year I was 3 steps away from my first attempt.
 But Jesus saved me.